-The Centers for Medicare & Medicaid Services (CMS) announced a new Model for Calendar Year (CY) 2021, the Part D Senior Savings Model (or the “Model”), and the corresponding Request for Application (RFA) process for participation from eligible pharmaceutical manufacturers and Part D sponsors in all states and territories.
+The Centers for Medicare & Medicaid Services (CMS) announced a new Model beginning in Calendar Year (CY) 2021, the Part D Senior Savings Model (or the “Model”), and the corresponding Request for Application (RFA) process for participation from eligible pharmaceutical manufacturers and Part D sponsors in all states and territories.
 The voluntary Model tests the impact of offering beneficiaries an increased choice of enhanced alternative Part D plan options that offer lower out-of-pocket costs for insulin.